ClearEyesFullHearts/msm/README.md

 The problem is that these problems have been resolved for centuries now through the rule of law in liberal systems of government and the power of coercion of the state by illiberal ones.
 The internet doesn't change that you own something because the law recognize you as the sole owner of that thing and not because a computer says so.
 Hence the only use case for that technology is when you want to escape the power of the state or at least can't trust or rely on it, so mostly for criminal or political activities.
 The crypto currency part of it is just stupid and only exists to scam and defraud people.

+### Instant messaging
+The instant messaging capability is achieved thanks to a Web Socket server.
+It uses the same authentication mechanism than the REST API (JWT + signature) to establish the connection and all messages are client-side encrypted.
+Obviously they are never recorded on the server side.
+Soon it will only be the fallback mechanism if a peer to peer connection is impossible.

 ## Trust issues
 If you have read everything up to here you probably have some trust issues and I can't blame you.
 You shouldn't trust me.
 Like I said in the project description the heavy lifting is done on the client side, the Secret Key is never shared, never stored out of the memory and the messages are at no point sent in clear text, so I wrote a simple script for you to be able to use the client code directly from your machine: